dreamx-market/dreamx-docs/README.md

 # Welcome

-DreamX currently offers HTTP, WebSocket and Smart Contract APIs as means of interacting with the exchange programmatically, this documentation is intended to serve as a comprehensive reference to all the features exposed by these APIs to aid developers who are developing DreamX related applications.
+DreamX currently offers HTTP, WebSocket and Smart Contract APIs as means of interacting with the exchange programmatically, this documentation is intended to serve as a comprehensive reference to all the features exposed by these APIs, to aid developers who are developing DreamX related applications.

 ## Endpoints